Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 the external drive.

 \[!\] Note if the device's uid/gid is different, change it the current device's uid/gid.
 Check the command `id`.
+Otherwise, the filesystem may be slower than normal.

 Restart the autofs service:
 ```bash